 How Is Batting Fabric or Quilt Stuffing Made?

-Batting is often called batting fabric, quilt stuffing or wadding, and it’s made in one of several ways.
+Batting is often called batting fabric, quilt stuffing, or wadding, and it’s made in one of several ways.
 Each technique has its own advantages and disadvantages, so you’ll want to know more about each before choosing a batting fabric for your project.

 Needle-punched quilt batting is felted with thousands of needle punches.
 This holds it together so it can be cut into sheets and used in the middle of your quilt sandwich.
 Needle-punched batting is lower loft, strong, and dense.
 It’s great for machine quilting, but difficult to use in hand-quilted projects.

 Batting with scrim uses a lightly woven fabric on one side to keep the batting from stretching.
-It’s great for projects that will be stretched on a long-arm quilting machine, but not recommended for hand-quilting.
+It’s great for projects that will be stretched on a long-arm quilting machine but is not recommended for hand-quilting.
 Scrim batting also allows you to place lines of quilting farther apart — up to 10 inches in some instances.

 Bonded quilt batting features adhesive on both sides to help hold it together.
 This prevents both shifting and bearding.